 Ambulatory acid (pH) probe test.
 A monitor is placed in your esophagus to identify when, and for how long, stomach acid regurgitates there.
 The monitor connects to a small computer that you wear around your waist or with a strap over your shoulder.

 - Esophageal manometry.
 This test measures the rhythmic muscle contractions in your esophagus when you swallow.
 Esophageal manometry also measures the coordination and force exerted by the muscles of your esophagus.
 This is typically done in people who have trouble swallowing.

-Your doctor is likely to recommend that you first try lifestyle modifications and over-the-counter medications.
-If you don't experience relief within a few weeks, your doctor might recommend prescription medication or surgery.
+Your doctor is likely to recommend that you first try lifestyle changes and nonprescription medications.
+If you don't experience relief within a few weeks, your doctor might recommend prescription medication and additional testing.

-Antacids that neutralize stomach acid.
+- Antacids that neutralize stomach acid.
 Antacids containing calcium carbonate, such as Mylanta, Rolaids and Tums, may provide quick relief.
 But antacids alone won't heal an inflamed esophagus damaged by stomach acid.
 Overuse of some antacids can cause side effects, such as diarrhea or sometimes kidney problems.

-Medications to reduce acid production.
-These medications — known as H-2-receptor blockers — include cimetidine (Tagamet HB), famotidine (Pepcid AC) and nizatidine (Axid AR).
-H-2-receptor blockers don't act as quickly as antacids, but they provide longer relief and may decrease acid production from the stomach for up to 12 hours.
+- Medications to reduce acid production.
+These medications — known as histamine (H-2) blockers — include cimetidine (Tagamet HB), famotidine (Pepcid AC) and nizatidine (Axid AR).
+H-2 blockers don't act as quickly as antacids, but they provide longer relief and may decrease acid production from the stomach for up to 12 hours.
 Stronger versions are available by prescription.

-Medications that block acid production and heal the esophagus.
-These medications — known as proton pump inhibitors — are stronger acid blockers than H-2-receptor blockers and allow time for damaged esophageal tissue to heal.
+- Medications that block acid production and heal the esophagus.
+These medications — known as proton pump inhibitors — are stronger acid blockers than H-2 blockers and allow time for damaged esophageal tissue to heal.
 Nonprescription proton pump inhibitors include lansoprazole (Prevacid 24 HR), omeprazole (Prilosec OTC) and esomeprazole (Nexium 24 HR).

 Prescription-strength treatments for GERD include:

 Prescription-strength proton pump inhibitors.
-These include esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec, Zegerid), pantoprazole (Protonix), rabeprazole (Aciphex) and dexlansoprazole (Dexilant).
-Although generally well-tolerated, these medications might cause diarrhea, headache, nausea and vitamin B-12 deficiency.
-Chronic use might increase the risk of hip fracture.
+These include esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec), pantoprazole (Protonix), rabeprazole (Aciphex) and dexlansoprazole (Dexilant).

 Surgery and other procedures